MicrosoftDocs/architecture-center/docs/guide/iiot-patterns/iiot-connectivity-patterns-content.md

   - PLCs, sensors, equipment, and assembly lines
 - Systems
   - Process historian, supervisory control and data acquisition (SCADA), manufacturing execution systems (MES), and industrial control systems/distributed control systems (ICS/DCS)
-- Standards and Data Models
+- Standards and data models
   - ISA 95, ISA 99, OPC Data Access (DA), OPC Unified Architecture (UA), and Modbus
 - Network and Security
-  - Purdue model, firewalls, proxies, network inspection, 5G, and long range WAN (LoRaWAN)
+  - Purdue model, firewalls, proxies, network inspection, 5G, and long-range WAN (LoRaWAN®)
     - X.509 certificates and access policies
-- Edge Gateways
+- Edge gateways
   - Software only or a hardware and software solution
   - Modular design, cloud based management plane, and offline support
   - Layered edge processing, analytics, and machine learning
-- Cloud Gateways
+- Cloud gateways
   - Cloud connectivity, transport protocols, and device management and scale

 The following sections include common connectivity patterns for industrial solutions.

 > [!NOTE]
 > These patterns are for telemetry egress only.
 No control commands are sent back to the industrial systems or devices.
 These patterns are also focused on [Connected operations](/azure/architecture/framework/iot/iot-overview#connected-operations) scenarios.
 [Connected products](/azure/architecture/framework/iot/iot-overview#connected-products) scenarios will be added later.

+*Download a [PowerPoint file](https://arch-center.azureedge.net/[filename].vsdx) for the following patterns.*

+*LoRaWAN® is a registered trademark of the LoRa Alliance® in the United States and/or other countries.
+No endorsement by [LoRa Alliance®](https://lora-alliance.org) is implied by the use of these marks.*

 ## OPC UA server and edge gateway